History of Mexican Americans: Repatriation

 From 1929 to 1936, around 400,000 Mexicans and Mexican Americans repatriated via trains, boats, and buses, some forcibly.

 For several hundred thousand Mexicans and Mexican Americans, their lives in the United States during the Great Depression were unbearable – they lost their jobs, were largely denied federal or local relief because of their ethnicity, and faced vilification in politics and in the media as "stealing jobs from real Americans".
 In addition to these factors, state and county officials across the U.S. began to threaten Mexican and Mexican American families who were seeking government aid with deportation.

-At the same time, the Mexican government introduced a program to entice ethnic Mexicans back to the country with the promise of free land if they returned.
+The Mexican government introduced a program to entice ethnic Mexicans back to the country with the promise of free land if they returned.
 All of these factors – overwhelming poverty, the fear of threats from U.S. government officials, and the promises of the Mexican government – led many to leave the U.S. in a period known as the Mexican Repatriation.

 These repatriations, though often initiated under threats of deportation, were considered "voluntary", and thus few federal records exist to provide numbers of how many Mexicans left the country during the Depression.
 Nevertheless, INS reported in 1931 that "large proportions" of the nation's Mexican population were leaving the country, and some estimates have concluded that between just November 1929 and December 1931, about 200,000 Mexicans left the United States.
 While a large number willingly departed to Mexico, a significant number were explicitly pressured to leave through state and local repatriation programs.
 These programs responded to the Depression's severe effects in Mexican and Mexican American communities by promoting deportation.

 Some scholars contend that the unprecedented number of deportations and repatriations between 1929 and 1933 was part of an "explicit Hoover administration policy", and the manufactured climate of fear was meant to coerce Mexicans into self-repatriating.
 In fact, local welfare workers did regularly collaborate with immigration officials to provide the names of ethnic Mexicans seeking Depression relief so they might be repatriated.

 During the Repatriation period, local government and federal officials also collaborated in "street sweeps" and "full-scale paramilitary" raids in majority-Mexican neighborhoods to find undocumented migrants and to terrorize others in the community to repatriate.
 In addition to welfare officials, charitable aid agencies worked with state and local governments to provide names of Mexican and Mexican American families seeking aid.
 Charities also sometimes provided money to pay for one-way tickets to Mexico.
 In all, the INS formally deported around 82,000 Mexicans from 1929 to 1935, while the remaining 320,000 repatriated were considered "voluntary".
 Of the total number of people who left the United States during the Mexican Repatriation, around half were U.S. citizens.